Endangered animals

 Bonobos

 Sharing 98.7% of DNA with humans, the bonobo is our closest primate relative, alongside the chimpanzee.
 Endangered by habitat destruction, human population growth, and commercial poaching, bonobos live south of the Congo river.
-Go Conscious Earth works with human communities in the Lokongo region south of Lake Tumba to protect bonobo communities living within Community Forestry Concessions.
+Go Conscious Earth works with several human communities around Lake Tumba to protect bonobo communities living within Community Forestry Concessions.

 Forest elephants